PlatyPew/picoctf-2017-writeup/Reverse Engineering/Raw2Hex/README.md

 The flag is:qux8&S┌▒├≤@░␊┌┌↑┬...
 ```

-A bunch of giberrish shows up.
+A bunch of gibberish shows up.

-From the question text, the flag is that giberrish in hex
+From the question text, the flag is that gibberish in hex

 Converting it to hex
 ```